What to Pack for Nova Scotia: 29 Essentials

 Check out the recommended Nova Scotia packing list below to make sure you’re thoroughly prepared for your trip, whether you’re planning to visit picturesque fishing villages or go hiking in Cape Breton Highlands National Park.

-Rockland 19-Inch Expandable Spinner: This soft-sided bag is affordable, fits most airlines’ carry-on size limits, and comes in several different colors.
+Rockland 19-Inch Expandable Spinner: This soft-sided bag is affordable, fits most airlines’ carry-on size limits, and comes in several different colors, including a pale orange and an electric blue.

 Hikpro 20L Backpack: This water-resistant backpack works equally well for walking around town or hiking around a national park, and folds up into a small pouch for easy storage between trips.